Propagators Beyond The Standard Model: The most general structure

-In general grounds, the main result encoded in the equation above is: once we have defined the quantity $\mathcal{A}(x-x^{\prime})$ for a specific singular spinor, the $\mathcal{A}_{\mathbf{M},\Xi}(x-x^{\prime})$ is essentially given by a product of the operators $\mathbf{M}$ and $\eta_0\Xi_{\lambda}^{\dag}\mathbf{M}^{\dag}\Xi_{\psi}^{\dag}\eta_0$, Allowing, thus, to fully define the amplitude of propagation for other singular spinors.
-We remark that the above approach take into account examples where $\Xi$ operator stand the same for both particle and antiparticle spinor (as developed in Ref \cite{mdobook}), nonetheless, if is not the case (as in Ref \cite{dharamnewfermions}), then Eq.\eqref{propagadormapeado} should be split into a sum of two propagators, one holding all the information related to the particle spinor and the other holding information of the antiparticle spinor, given by\footnote{It is important to remark, if one take into account a more specific framework, like the adjoints defined in \cite{chengtipo42021,aaca}, thus, we may set the following relations
+This approach includes examples where the $\Xi$ operator is the same for particles and antiparticles.
+Nonetheless, if $\Xi_{particle}\neq\Xi_{antiparticle}$ then Eq.\eqref{propagadormapeado} can be split into a sum of two propagators, a term holding information related to the particle spinor and the remaining term holding information of the antiparticle spinor, given by\footnote{It is important to remark, if one take into account a more specific framework, like the adjoints defined in \cite{chengtipo42021,aaca}, thus, we may set the following relations